TiagoBarros01/JobsCalc/README.md

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [this link](https://www.figma.com/file/s4fytPFbDiSkv4GPSfKaLE/Jobs-Planning). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can see the project layout through [this link](https://www.figma.com/file/s4fytPFbDiSkv4GPSfKaLE/Jobs-Planning).
+It's necessary to have an account on [Figma](https://figma.com) to access.

 ## :memo: Licence

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](.github/LICENSE.md) para mais detalhes.
+This project is under the MIT license.
+See the file [LICENSE](.github/LICENSE.md) For more details.

 ---